 Do you feel as if God is far away, or He doesn’t listen to you?

 In the verses above, Paul tells how God is already reconciled to each of us in Jesus.
 But we have a responsibility to be reconciled to Him.
 First, we have to believe He’s there.
 Then that He’s listening and ready for us to come to Him.
 You must come to Him in faith, acknowledging your need for Him.
 As it is Jesus Christ that established that reconciliation, and it’s only because of what He did that you can even talk to God.

 You can reach out to Him now.
-You can ask Him to save you, forgive you of your sins and to live in you.
+You can ask Him to save you, forgive you of your sins, and live in you.
 Life is too short.
 You might not ever get another moment like this.

 Just like that star.
-A flashing light in the evening sky that quickly disappears over the horizon.
-So does the opportunity to be reconciled to God.
+A flashing light in the evening sky quickly disappears over the horizon.
+As does the opportunity to be reconciled to God.